 Although the state currently does not have specific policies designed to connect individuals with trauma histories to trauma-focused therapy, there are a number of initiatives underway that support pilot efforts where results will inform future policy direction and enhance the ongoing awareness, education, delivery, and monitoring around provision of trauma-informed care.
-Please refer to Question/Answer #3 below for more detail.
+See more detail in Question/Answer #3 below.